fabyr/fabyr/README.md

 I am 19 years old and I live in Germany.

 I'm a self taught programmer and have been doing this craft since my early teen years.
+Later I got proper education.

-I am working as a Full Stack software developer.
+I am now working as a Full Stack software developer.

 ## Programming languages I like
 (And also some that i just used in the past)